drpicox/grunt-front-matters/README.md

 #### options.width

-Type: `Int`
+Type: `Int` | `String`
-Default value: `70`
+Default value: `"sentence"`

-No more than `width` charactes from the Markdown file's body is saved in the `preview` element.
-Trailing ellipses are added.
+If it is an Integer no more than `width` charactes from the Markdown file's body is saved in the `preview` element.
+Trailing ellipses are not added.
+If it is `"sentence"` saves until the first `". "`, if it is a String `number` + `"s"` (ex: `"2s"`) it is the number of sentences.

+If preview defined in the frontmatter of a file, it takes it as preview and ignores this option.